 Once you do that, you should see that your tag has been fired.
 Keep an eye on the status here:

 It MUST be Succeeded.
-If it is Still Running, that’s bad, and you should read this blog post for possible fixes.
+If it is Still Running, that isn’t good, and you should read this blog post for possible fixes.

 #2.
 Check Google Analytics 4 DebugView

 In GA4, this can be done with a feature called DebugView.
-It allows checking the incoming data at a more granular level (without the need to wait for hours).
+It allows checking the incoming data at a more granular level (without waiting for hours).

-There are 3 ways how you can enable DebugView and I have explained them here.
+There are three ways to enable DebugView, and I have explained them here.
 But in today’s blog post, I presume that you are using Google Tag Manager to install GA4.
 So as long as you have enabled GTM’s preview mode, you will also see your data in GA4 debugview.

-You can find it by going to Configure > DebugView on the left side of the GA4 interface.
+You can find it by going to Admin > DebugView on the left side of the GA4 interface.
 Click it.

 That’s the place where your debugging should take place.
 Do not mix this with the GTM Preview and Debug mode.
 They are two different beasts.

-In the DebugView, you should start seeing your events displayed as a feed/stream.
-Click on an event that is interesting to you, and, if you want, you can also check the parameters that were sent together with the event.
+In the DebugView, you should see your events displayed as a feed/stream.
+Click on an event that is interesting to you, and if you want, you can also check the parameters that were sent together with the event.

 If you see your incoming events in the DebugView, there’s a very high chance that everything works fine.

-If you want to learn more about DebugView (or maybe it is not working as you would expect), read this blog post.
+If you want to learn more about DebugView (or maybe it is not working as expected), read this blog post.

 #3.
 Google Analytics 4 Real-time reports